-(7) In case there is a dispute in relation to the change of officers of a trade union, or any trade union is aggrieved by the refusal of the Registrar under sub-section (5), any officer or member of the trade union may apply or appeal to the Labour Court, who shall within seven days of receipt of the application or appeal, as the case may be, pass an order either directing the Registrar to register the change or alteration in the constitution or in the officers of the trade union or may, for reasons to be recorded in writing, direct the registrar to hold fresh elections of the union under his supervision.
+(7) In case there is a dispute in relation to the election of the officers or change of officers or alteration made in the constitution of a trade union, the member or officer of any trade union is aggrieved by the refusal of the Registrar under sub-section (5), any office bearer or member of the trade union may apply or appeal to the Labour Court, who shall within seven days of receipt of the application or appeal, as the case may be, pass an order either directing the Registrar to register the change or alteration in the constitution or in the officers of the trade union or may, for reasons to be recorded in writing, direct the registrar to hold fresh elections of the union under his supervision.

-10. Transfer, etc., of officer of trade union during pendency of application for registration.- Save with the prior permission of the Registrar, no officer of a trade union of workmen shall be transferred, discharged, dismissed or otherwise punished during the pendency of an application for registration of the trade union with the Registrar, provided that the union has notified the names of its officers to be employer in writing.
+Transfer, etc., of 10.
+Save with the prior permission of the Registrar, no officer of trade officer of a trade union of workmen shall be transferred, union during discharged, dismissed or otherwise punished during the pendency of pendency of an application for registration of the trade union application for with the Registrar, provided that the union has notified the registration. names of its officers to be employer in writing.

-11. Certificate of registration The Registrar, on registering a trade union under section 9, shall issue a certificate of registration in the prescribed form which shall be conclusive evidence that trade union has been duly registered under this Act.
+Certificate of 11.
+The Registrar, on registering a trade union under registration. section 9, shall issue a certificate of registration in the prescribed form which shall be conclusive evidence that trade union has been duly registered under this Act.

-12. Cancellation of registration.- (1) The registration of a trade union shall be cancelled if the Labour Court so directs upon a complaint in writing made by the registrar that the trade union has-
+Cancellation of 12.
+(1) The registration of a trade union shall be registration. cancelled if the Labour Court so directs upon a complaint in writing made by the registrar that the trade union haswhich is inconsistent with this Act or the rules.

-(a) contravened or has been registered in contravention of any of the provisions of this Act or the rules;

-(b) contravened any of the provisions of its constitution; or the Registrar, so directs.
+- (a) contravened or has been registered in contravention of any of the provisions of this Act or the rules; - (b) contravened any of the provisions of its constitution; or - (c) made in its constitution any provision by the Registrar, so directs.